-KEY: ppb: = parts per billion, or micrograms per liter (μ g/l) NA: =Not applicable ND: =Not detected NR:= Not reported MNR:= Monitoring not required, but recommended. ppm: =parts per million, or milligrams per liter (μ g/l) # of monthly positive samples: = Number of samples taken monthly that were found to be positive MCLG: =Maximum Contaminant Level Goal: The level of a contaminant in drinking water below which there is no known or expected risk to health.
+KEY: ppb: = parts per billion, or micrograms per liter (μg/l) NA: =Not applicable ND: =Not detected NR:= Not reported MNR:= Monitoring not required, but recommended. ppm: =parts per million, or milligrams per liter (mg/l) # of monthly positive samples: = Number of samples taken monthly that were found to be positive MCLG: =Maximum Contaminant Level Goal: The level of a contaminant in drinking water below which there is no known or expected risk to health.
 MCLGs allow for a margin of safety.
-MRL; =Method Reporting level-Lowest level of a particular contaminant that the lab can report for a specific analysis.MCL: = Maximum Contaminant Level of a contaminant that is allowed in drinking water.
+MRL; =Method Reporting level-Lowest level of a particular contaminant that the lab can report for a specific analysis.MCL: = Maximum Contaminant Level: The highest level of a contaminant that is allowed in drinking water.
 MCLs are set as close to the MCLGs as feasible using the best available treatment technology. pCi/L;=picocuries per liter-A measure of the radioactivity in waterAL: =Action Level: The concentration of a contaminant which, if exceeded, triggers treatment or other requirements which a water system must follow.NTU="Nephelometric Turbidity Unit (NTU): A measure of the clarity of water.
-Turbidity in excess of 5 NTU is just noticeable to the average person MRDL =Maximum Residual Disinfectant Level: The highest level of a disinfectant is necessary foe control of microbial contaminants.
-MRDLG =Maximum Residual Disinfectant Level Goal: The level Goal: The level of a drinking water disinfectant below which there is no known or expected risk to health.
-MRDLGs do not reflect the benefits of the use of disinfectants to control microbial contaminantion.
+Turbidity in excess of 5 NTU is just noticeable to the average person MRDL =Maximum Residual Disinfectant Level: The highest level of a disinfectant in drinking water.
+There is convincing evidence that the addition of a disinfectant is necessary foe control of microbial contaminants.
+MRDLG =Maximum Residual Disinfectant Level Goal: The level of a drinking water disinfectant below which there is no known or expected risk to health.
+MRDLGs do not reflect the benefits of the use of disinfectants to control microbial contamination.

 ."1-The level presented represents the 90th percentile of the 10 sites tested.
 A percentile is a value on a scale of 100 that indicates the percent of a distribution that is equal to or below it.
 The 90th percentile is equal to or greater than 90% of the copper values detected at your water system.2-The level presented represents the 90th percentile of the 10 sites tested.
 The action level for lead was not exceeded in the 10 sites tested.
-3- Distribution system sample ^{4.} Two required Sample sites analyzed ^{(A)=} Valhalla Well Supply ^{(B)=} North Broadway / Kensico Supply The State considers 50 pCi/L a level of concern for beta particles
+3- Distribution system sample

+4. Two required Sample sites analyzed

+Valhalla Well Supply

+(A)=